Direct Detection of Vector Dark Matter: Acknowledgments

 \section{Acknowledgments}

+We thank Alexander Pukhov for pointing out errors in Eqs.~\eqref{eq:fplblimit} and \eqref{eq:fplclimit} in the previous versions of this paper.
 The work was supported in part by Grants-in-Aid from the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Government of Japan, No. 20244037, No. 2054252, and No. 2244021 (J.H.).
 The work of J.H. is also supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
 This work was also supported in part by the U.S. Department of Energy under contract No. DE-FG02-92ER40701, and by the Gordon and Betty Moore Foundation (K.I.).